I strive to positively contribute to evolutionary progress in my generation in the most significant way I can.

 I am sure of my connection to a holy spirit.
 I do not follow a particular religion or denomination or dogma.
 (The closest thing to my outlook would be Buddhism, though I'm not 100% conforming to any of its sects.)

-PERMANENT is about developing space using materials already in space -- asteroids near Earth and lunar material -- not blasting up everything from Earth.
+The vision I am an advocate of is a school of thought and work of professionals who I joined for developing space using materials already in space -- asteroids near Earth and lunar material -- not blasting up everything from Earth.
 For example, the pioneers of America and Australia did not bring their bricks and cement from Europe, but used local materials.
-PERMANENT is an acronym for Projects to Employ Resources of the Moon and Asteroids Near Earth in the Near Term.

 I am convinced that humans on Earth will destroy ourselves by emerging biotechnology or nanotechnology, and that this will happen a lot sooner than most people realize at this time.
 For the first time in the history of the Earth, a species has the capability to technologically modify viruses, and soon to create virus-like self-replicating "nanites".
 Competition among drug companies pushes this, including creating more contagious strains in test tubes in order to test drugs.
 Yes, this has been going on already.
 It cannot feasibly be controlled.
 Money desires and wanton selfish greed are part of our DNA, and we will destroy ourselves before we reform our DNA.
 There are also military interests working on this, but I think those are less a threat than money interests.
 (Consumers also see genetically modified crops and GMOs (organisms), the tip of the ongoing R&D.) An accident is just waiting to happen.
 It takes only one.